 The “World Wide Web of Facts” is the subject of a couple of papers from a Google researcher, Marius Pasca.
-Being able to extract class attributes for facts from such a Web of facts may provide a number of benefits to a number of people.
+Being able to extract class attributes for facts from such a Web of facts may provide many benefits to several people.

 The latest of the papers, Organizing and Searching the World Wide Web of Facts Step Two: Harnessing the Wisdom of the Crowds (pdf), was discussed at the 16th International World Wide Web Conference (WWW-07), and the earlier one, Organizing and Searching the World Wide Web of Facts – Step One: the One-Million Fact Extraction Challenge (pdf), was presented at the 21st National Conference on Artificial Intelligence (AAAI-06)

-In extracting facts from the loosely organized pages of the Web, attributes for classes related to those facts may also taken from the pages and from searchers’ queries that result in a visit to those pages, and those extracted class attributes may be used in a number of ways:
+In extracting facts from the loosely organized pages of the Web, attributes for classes related to those facts may also be taken from the pages and from searchers’ queries that result in a visit to those pages, and those extracted class attributes may be used in many ways:

-Question Answering Services – (such as “what is the birthdate of Stephen Hawking?”), the class attributes could be used to expand question answering to cover new questions and answers, and to understand what types of questions would be helpful in tuning those systems to meet searchers frequent information needs.
+Question Answering Services – (such as “what is the birthdate of Stephen Hawking?”), the class attributes could be used to expand question answering to cover new questions and answers and to understand what types of questions would help tune those systems to meet searchers frequent information needs.